Reynold4k/Nanopore_MinimumBIO/Pipeline2/README.md

 bash ./pipeline2-A.pbs
 ```

-Then some operations are also required for part B:
+Then some operations are also required for part B (pipeline2-B.pbs):

 ```bash
 GENOME_FASTA="Path to reference/hg38.fa"  # Reference FASTA file